-- (a) When in use for emergency calls, each ambulance shall have as personnel in the ambulance either (1) emergency medical technician (EMT) and one (1) advanced provider or two (2) advanced providers. - (b) A registered professional nurse (RN) / mobile intensive care nurse (MICN), registered professional nurse/field RN, or physician may be counted as an EMT-Paramedic (EMT-P) or EMT-Basic (EMT-B) for purposes of meeting this section. - (c) Additional training requirements for operating within the Urbana city limits include the following: - (1) Each ambulance unit operating must be staffed by a minimum of one (1) EMT-P trained in: - a.
-Hazardous material awareness: - b.
+- (a) When in use for emergency calls, each ambulance shall have as personnel in the ambulance at least oneeither (1) emergency medical technician (EMT) and one (1) advanced provider or\-two (2) advanced providers. - (b) A registered professional nurse (RN) / mobile intensive care nurse (/MICN), registered professional nurse/field RN, or physician may be counted as an EMT-Paramedic (EMT-P) or EMT-Basic (EMT-B) for purposes of meeting this section. - (c) Additional training requirements for operating within the Urbana/Champaign city limits include the following: - (1) Each ambulance unit operating must be staffed by a minimum of one (1) EMT-P trained in: - a.
+Hazardous material awareness; - b.
 Technical rescue awareness; - c.
 Emergency response to terrorism, basic concepts; - d.
-National Incidents Management Systems (NIMS) compliant with certificates in IS 100, 200 and 700; and - e.
-All supervisory staff must be in compliance with NIMS with certificates in IS 300 and 400. - (2) All EMT-P's and EMT-B's shall be trained annually on the Urbana Fire Department's Incident Command System. - (3) All EMT-P's and EMT-B's shall have drivers training certification (fire service vehicle operation or emergency operator's course) within twenty-one (21) days of employment, and shall not be permitted to drive an ambulance until such certification has been obtained. - (4) Each franchised ambulance service shall provide a copy of documentation to the fire chief or designee showing annual certification of required training.
+National lincidents Mmanagement Ssystems (NIMS) compliant with certificates in IS 100, 200 and 700; and - e.
+All supervisory staff must be in compliance with national incidents systems (NIMS) with certificates in IS 300 and 400. - (2) All EMT-P's and EMT-B's shall be trained annually on the Urbana/Champaign Fire Department's Incident Command System. - (3) All EMT-P's and EMT-B's shall have drivers training certification (fire service vehicle operation or emergency operator's course) within twenty-one (21) days of employment, but-and shall not be permitted to drive an ambulance until such certification has been obtained.

+- (4) Each franchised ambulance service shall provide a copy of documentation to the fire chief or designee showing annual certification of required training.
+The fire chief shall have the right to inspect the training records to ensure compliance with this section. - (5) All licensees must certify the training of their personnel annually when renewing their license.
+All licensees must maintain adequate documentation of the above required training.
 The fire chief shall have the right to inspect the training records to ensure compliance with this section.